jellyfin/jellyfin-roku/DEVGUIDE.md

 ### Hardcoding Roku Information

-Out of the box, the Brightscript extension will prompt you to pick a Roku device (from devices found on your local network) and enter a password on every launch.
+Out of the box, the BrightScript extension will prompt you to pick a Roku device (from devices found on your local network) and enter a password on every launch.
 If you'd prefer to hardcode this information rather than entering it every time, you can set these values in your vscode user settings:

 ```js
 {